 - Place handful of rice noodles in each bowl (around 50 gram, 1/3 cup or more).
-Add spicy stock/veggies mix broth on top of each bowl until each are covered.
+Add spicy stock/veggies mix broth on top of each bowl until each is covered.

-for cooking chicken Place 6oz chicken breast or two 3oz skinless chicken breast (thawed) in skillet with 1 tbsp oil, dash of salt or garlic salt, and pepper.
-Cook on medium to medium high, flipping once, for about 10 -15 minutes or until no longer pink in the middle.
+Place 6oz chicken breast or two 3oz skinless chicken breast (thawed) in a skillet with 1 tbsp oil, a dash of salt or garlic salt, and pepper.
+Cook on medium to medium-high, flipping once, for about 10 -15 minutes or until no longer pink in the middle.
 Slice once cooled.

 Blending the almond paste beforehand then mixing in it gives this Chicken PHO a bit of a “flare,” don’t you think?

 Speaking of flare, here’s where the fireworks go off.
 We’re celebrating the start of soup season with this 1 Professional Series 750 .
 Ain’t she pretty?
 Pretty sure I use this Vitamix 3x a day.
 No lie.
 Anyway, I digress.. where was I?
 Oh yes, SOUP CREW and GIVEAWAY!

 Yes, I’ve teamed with a SUPER SOUP crew (Taylor from Food Faith Fitness, Gerry from Foodness Gracious, Krista from Joyful Healthy Eats, and Vitamix) for this Chicken PHO recipe and giveaway.
 We have all made a Vitamix blender soup recipe that will ROCK your socks off.
 Together, we are giving away the new Pro Series 750 Blender so you can celebrate soup season too.